Codaisseur/taste-of-big-data/01-html-css-template/README.md

 ```terminal
 python -m SimpleHTTPServer 3000
 ```
-Ask help if you cannot get it working.
+Ask for help if you cannot get it working.

 ### Look at that page
 Time to start Chrome.
 That will be the main browser for today.
 Go to the address bar and enter this URL: [localhost:3000](http://localhost:3000) Or just click that link if you read this page from Chrome).